LauLauThom/Fiji-QualiAnnotations/README.md

 | 1     | C:/    | test1.jpg | 1      | 0      | blurry   |
 | 2     | C:/    | test2.jpg | 0      | 1      |          |

+This generates so-called 1-hot encoding and is typically what you need to train a multi-class classifier.

 - Multiple classes per image

 | Index | Folder | Image     | Fruit | Red | Yellow | Comments |